 Nature & Scope of the Proclamation:

-- The Trump Administration had previously suspended the entry of persons under a majority of immigrant visa categories for a period of 60 days, with limited exceptions.
+- Extension of Prior April 22, 2020 Presidential Proclamation: The Trump Administration had previously suspended the entry of persons under a majority of immigrant visa categories for a period of 60 days, with limited exceptions.
 Pursuant to this new June 2020 Proclamation, this prior suspension is extended through December 31, 2020.
 This means that for the majority of persons who are in the process of applying for an immigrant visa to come to the U.S. (i.e., those who do not already possess a valid immigrant visa), their applications will be frozen until the ban either lapses or is rescinded.

-- The Proclamation suspends the entry into the U.S. of persons under the following nonimmigrant (temporary) visa categories:
+- New Suspension on Entry into the U.S. under Certain Nonimmigrant Visa Classifications: The Proclamation suspends the entry into the U.S. of persons under the following nonimmigrant (temporary) visa categories:

 - H-1B and any dependent family members;